gluecodes/storecle/README.md

 ## Usage

-Soon official starter templates will be released.
+Soon the official starter templates will be released.
 Using this library means following certain patterns which are explained below using a simple counter example.

 File tree: